kenichi/angelo/README.md

 ##### `future` helper

 Just like `async`, this comes from Celluloid as well.
-It behaves exactly like `async`, with the notable exception of returing a 'future' object that you can call `#value` on later to retreive the return value of the task.
+It behaves exactly like `async`, with the notable exception of returing a "future" object that you can call `#value` on later to retreive the return value of the task.
 Once `#value` is called, things will "block" until the task is finished.